saanpritom/django_user_interaction_log/README.rst

 to download and install all the required packages.

-After successful pip installation open your settings.py file and add ‘event_logger’, on your INSTALLED_APPS list.
+After successful pip installation open your settings.py file and add 'event_logger', on your INSTALLED_APPS list.

 .. code:: python